dreammis/dreammis.github.io/content/posts/how-to/how-to-install-Excalidraw-on-your-nas/index.en.md

 If your girlfriend doesn't allow you to buy a NAS, you can tell her that buying a NAS is to love her better 🤣

-Follow [Dad's Digital Garden](link) for interesting NAS toys and private cloud deployment.
+Follow [Nasdaddy](https://nasdaddy.com) for interesting NAS toys and private cloud deployment.